 Ethics of spirituality are important, essential, but so I would argue is a spirituality of play – understanding how fundamental play is to our being we sideline or ignore it at our peril.
 And why would we?
 We miss out on some excellent Monopoly contests!
 So I want to explore ideas about the playfulness of God, play in relation to our humanity and a spiritual response to a more playful society.

 But I am also interested increasingly in the place/role of women in Christianity and religion in general and I find myself thinking about it more and more.

 My name is Katie Streten and I am a Christian, have been for as long as I can remember – with the obligatory wobbles and uncertainties continuing throughout my life!
 I currently work in Detroit, Michigan for Imagination.
 The opinions expressed on this blog are mine and may not aways reflect the views of Imagination.

 I have been working in the Internet with web technologies since 1995.
 First at GTi in Wallingford, then at Thomson Science & Professional and before I moved to Channel 4 (where I worked for 7 years) at The Science Museum in London.
-Play – I sing a lot, I play piano and guitar, I love to read, ski, swim, do yoga, play alternate reality games online and hang out with my friends.
+Play – I sing a lot, I play piano and guitar, I love to read, ski, run, do yoga, play alternate reality games online and hang out with my friends.